-Furthermore, both The Witches of Kyiv and Other Gothic Tales, a collection of Orest Somov’s short stories, and our non-fiction publication The Story of Pysanka: A Collection of Articles on Ukrainian Easter Eggs also contain images of Mykola Pymonenko’s works.
+Both The Witches of Kyiv and Other Gothic Tales, a collection of Orest Somov’s short stories, and our non-fiction publication The Story of Pysanka: A Collection of Articles on Ukrainian Easter Eggs also contain images of Mykola Pymonenko’s works.

 (The following passages are re-published from Sova’s old website.)

-Mykola Pymonenko was born in Kyiv suburb of Priorka, on 9 March 1862.
+Mykola Pymonenko was born in the Kyiv suburb of Priorka, on 9 March 1862.
 He died fifty years later at the height of his artistic powers.
 Pymonenko dedicated many of his 700 works to his motherland, Ukraine.
 Like ‘freeze-frame’ episodes from the lives of Ukrainian villagers, his paintings depict daily life in Ukraine at the end of 19th and beginning of the 20th century.
-The artist’s major works include “Idyll” (1908), “Off to War” (1902), “Ukrainian Night” (1905), “A Seller of Cloth” (1901) and “A Ford” (1901).
+This artist’s major works include “Idyll” (1908), “Off to War” (1902), “Ukrainian Night” (1905), “A Seller of Cloth” (1901) and “A Ford” (1901).

-The son of an icon painter, Pymonenko grew up in Kyiv and studied at the Kyiv Drawing School.
+The son of an icon painter, Pymonenko grew up in Kyiv and studied at the Kyiv Fine Art School.
 Later he studied at the St Petersburg Academy of Arts and joined the Peredvizhniki Society in 1899.
 This St Petersburg group worked in the realist and naturalist styles.
 They organised travelling exhibitions in Russia, Belarus and Ukraine, focusing on landscape art, portraiture and genre painting.
 Like the earlier Pre-Raphaelites in Britain and the Realists in France, the Peredvizhniki artists rejected the prevailing academic conventions of the art world.
-Their art revealed both the poverty and beauty of everyday life.
+Their art revealed both the poverty and the beauty of everyday life.

 (Featured copies of Mykola Pymonenko’s artworks supplied by the National Art Museum of Ukraine.)